DavidStirling/QuantiFish/README.md

 **Quantifying** – This allows you to select which colour you’re looking to analyse.
 When multiple channels are present the software will pull out the correct colour and quantify signal on that channel.
 If “Detect Channels” mode is off while using Greyscale mode, this setting becomes irrelevant as the script will analyse all images regardless of channel.

+**Clustering Analysis** – By turning on **“Analyse Clustering”** you can have the program search for large areas of staining above the threshold (e.g. granulomas).
+Use the sliding scale to set the minimum size of a single cluster and the **“Find Clusters”** button on the preview window to show detected regions in a darker blue.
+The clustering analysis adds additional measurements into the data log, and so will overwrite a logging file made with the setting off.
+Be sure to create a new output file when you change modes!

+There are several additional columns in the cluster analysis output. **“Clusters”** refers to continuous regions of staining, whereas **“Peaks”** attempts to determine if those regions consist of multiple smaller foci of staining in close proximity.
+A single cluster can be made up of multiple areas of staining packed together (peaks).
+“Large Clusters” refers to results from only within clusters larger than the minimum size specified previously.

 ## Previewing

   ![Previewer Window](https://i.imgur.com/uCHgQwA.png "Previewer Window")